Training Sessions - Track 1

 We will focus on coordination tools and also scrape the topic of analysis and forensics.

-Sebastian Wagner, IntelMQ.org Project Sebastian Wagner is a Free Software enthusiast, full-stack software developer, and project manager currently working for a small software firm, and is active in NGOs for the common good.
+Sebastian Wagner is an IT-Security expert and trainer, Free Software enthusiast, full-stack software developer, and project manager.
+He currently working for a small software firm, and is active in NGOs for the common good in cooperation with FIRST and Shadowserver.
 He co-maintains IntelMQ for 11 years and previously worked at CERT.at for six years.

 February 27, 2026 15:30-16:15